Industry Expertise · September 11, 2024

 Prioritize

-This means prioritization is critical.
+Uncertainties in year-to-year funding levels mean prioritization is critical.
 Be clear about your goals for the agency over the next 1 to 5 years.
 Only addressing the short-term could cause serious problems in year 3 or 4 of a 5-year plan.

 From there, lay out a strategy for achieving those goals.
 For example, will you be using community engagement, public forums or interagency partnerships to pursue agency objectives?
 Are there other means or methods you can use?